 Girls stay in their mixed age houses until L6 and then move to the Upper Sixth house, Mulliner, in their final year.
-This allows the whole year group, of between 70 and 80 girls, to be together as they prepare for the transition from school to university.
+This allows the whole year group to be together as they prepare for the transition from school to university.
 The organisation and management of the house is designed to introduce the girls to a more independent environment and way of life closer to that of an undergraduate in a hall of residence.

-Mulliner is purpose-built and has the capacity for 85 girls providing individuals with their own study bedrooms.
-Mulliner enjoys lovely, south facing views, plenty of bathrooms, a kitchen, snug, drawing room and dining room - and a light, open plan, yet homely feel to its communal areas.
+Mulliner is purpose-built and provides individuals with their own study bedrooms.
+It enjoys lovely, south facing views, plenty of bathrooms, a kitchen, snug, drawing room and dining room - and a light, open plan, yet homely feel to its communal areas.

 Guests are welcome and girls are able to take advantage of numerous social events, many of which are offered jointly with Sherborne School.
 These include informal suppers and formal dinners.
 Life in Mulliner brings both enjoyment and personal development, and girls gain great satisfaction in ‘working hard and playing hard’.